Right to housing: United States

+No federal laws protect a right to adequate housing.
+The Supreme Court declined to recognize housing as a fundamental right protected under the Equal Protection Clause in Lindsey v.
+Normet (1972).
+Right to housing was a part of President Franklin Roosevelt's proposed Second Bill of Rights.

 Most jurisdictions in the United States have no right to shelter.
 One exception is Massachusetts, where families (but not homeless individuals) do have the right to shelter.
 In California, runaway children have the right to be admitted to emergency shelters without parental consent.
 New York City also recognizes a right to emergency shelter, established in the 1981 consent decree for Callahan v.
 Carey.